siwei-noaa/subgrid_topo/README.md

   coarse-resolution.
   The script for doing this job is ***subgrid_info_extract.py***.

-  **This step can be very time consume, if there are a lot of grid cells**.
+  **Step 3 can be very time consume, if there are a lot of grid cells**.

 More details on the subgrid information can refer to He et al. (2019).